Mouse Glutamate Receptor, Ionotropic, AMPA 2 (GRIA2) Protein

 Description

-Mouse Glutamate Receptor, Ionotropic, AMPA 2 (GRIA2) Protein is a Recombinant Mouse protein expressed in E. coli.
+Mouse Glutamate Receptor, Ionotropic, AMPA 2 (GRIA2) Protein is a recombinant Mouse protein expressed in E. coli.

 Documents del producto